luizaguiar-hub/LSEG_Log-Performance-Analyzer/README.md

 Description
 This is a Python script that analyzes log files to assess job performance.
 It parses log data, calculates job durations, and generates a report that groups jobs into categories based on their runtime, making it easy to identify slow or failed tasks.

+You can find an example of the report on the file log_report.txt

 Usage
 To use the script, you'll need a log file in the following format, with each line containing a timestamp, job description, action, and process ID (PID):